khirawdhi/tryhackme-rag-poison/room/room.md

 ## Task 2: Scenario

-An internal AI assistant answers IT and security questions for employees.
+- An internal AI assistant answers IT and security questions for employees.

-The assistant retrieves documents from a knowledge base before generating responses.
+- The assistant retrieves documents from a knowledge base before generating responses.

-A contractor uploads a document claiming to be a policy update.
+- A contractor/Vendor(or compromised account) uploads a document claiming to be a policy update.
-After ingestion, the assistant begins suggesting insecure actions.
+- After ingestion, the assistant begins suggesting insecure actions.

 ## Task 3: Technical Foundation

 Retrieval-Augmented Generation (RAG) systems combine:

-- Retrieval – selecting the most relevant documents
+- Retrieval: selecting the most relevant documents
-- Generation – producing an answer using retrieved content
+- Generation: producing an answer using retrieved content

 The language model treats retrieved documents as trusted context.
 If malicious data enters the knowledge base, answers can be manipulated without modifying the model.